ccelest1/NXTGEN-Prototype/docs/docs.md

 - Deleted User
     * updated to tutorial standards

+## 01.02.23
+* (Notes on fsPromise)
+    - fsPromises module provides async file methods for promise returns, such as readFile [ returns promise that becomes resolved with file contents ], writeFile (vice-versa)

 # __TO BE CONSIDERED/IMPLEMENTED__
 - [ ] Patenting/preventing intellectual theft on site
     * project redundancy detection